SayujTiwari/kvstore/README.md

 A tiny, Redis-style in-memory key–value database built in Go.
 It focuses on **speed**, **concurrency**, and **crash recovery** (AOF + binary snapshots) to showcase real systems concepts you’d use on infra teams.

-## Why
-Most student projects are CRUD apps. `kvstore` is an **infrastructure** project: it teaches sharding, synchronization, durability, and performance measurement—the skills big-tech SWE teams care about.

 ## What it does
 - Accepts simple text commands over TCP (one command per line):
   `PING`, `SET key value`, `GET key`, `DEL key`